Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Mirror Symmetry

 One can argue similarly to find relations between this $(\Lambda_+)^2$-chart with the chambers adjacent to the shaded one in Figure \ref{fig:dp5base}, which are compatible with \eqref{eqn:uv1cc2} and \eqref{eqn:uv2cc2} (see \cite[3.2]{HKL} for more details).
 We conclude that $\mathbb{L}_i$ strictly extends the LG model obtained from torus fibres, i.e. the LG model constructed by gluing \eqref{eqn:winonecham} with (local) ones from the other four chambers in Figure \ref{fig:dp5base}.
 In summary, the domain of the mirror LG model $\check{Y}$ are glued from the five open subsets given as in \eqref{eqn:regiondp5m} (two of them were omitted in the equation) together with two $(\Lambda_+)^2$-charts parametrized by $(u_1,v_1)$ and $(u_2,v_2)$ via the transition maps given in \eqref{eqn:uv1cc2} and \eqref{eqn:uv2cc2}, respectively.

-\begin{remark} Suppose that two blowup points are so close, and that $\mathbb{L}_1$ and $\mathbb{L}_2$ can be made quasi-isomorphic to each other.
+\begin{remark} If two blowup points are close enough, then $\mathbb{L}_1$ and $\mathbb{L}_2$ can be made quasi-isomorphic to each other after small perturbation (shifting the corresponding base circles and adjusting their sizes as before).
 Assuming the convergence, we may put $T=1$ to work over $\C$.
 Then one can derive from \eqref{eqn:uv1cc2} and \eqref{eqn:uv2cc2} the following coordinate transition between complex coordinates $(u_1,v_1)$ and $(u_2,v_2)$

 Setting $x= u_1, y=-v_1, z=v_2$, we have $-xy-1 = u_2 =( x+1) z^{-1}$,

 which describes the $A_2$ cluster variety as an affine hypersurface. \end{remark}